“The trail is the thing, not the thrill of the trail. Travel too fast and you’ll miss what you’re travelling for”. -Louise le’ Amour

 - Major ports have spacious passenger terminal building, with modern facilities to handle and accommodate large numbers of passengers on a given time.

 - Arrived three hours ahead of scheduled departure.
 When I was island hopping in Palawan a month ago, I was actually at the terminal six hours ahead of the scheduled departure.
-Later after spending five hours waiting for a boat, a ferry company representative went to announced that the boat’s arrival will be delayed for another more hours (what a poor Press Released).
+Later after spending five hours waiting for a boat, a ferry company representative went to announced that the boat’s arrival would be delayed for another more hours (what a poor Press Released).
 It turned out that the announced “more hours” of delay means it would reach to agonizing 12 hours of waiting before the boat departed from the port in Palawan.

 - Is these are the normal settings?
 I remember I was once asked by a confused foreign couple the same question, I honestly told them that in such circumstance wherein weather is the main caused?
 I’m looking at it as a normal.
 The best thing to do when your in such unbelievable circumstance is to get ready for plan B, which is to either wait or ask for refund.

 - Filipinos loved to travel that’s the fact.
-If you find them around jolly and very friendly, sometimes noisy to the point it would distract other passengers, some are walking back and forth endlessly, while others are laughing to the point it would annoy someone….
+If you find them around jolly and very friendly, sometimes noisy to the point it would distract other passengers, some are walking back and forth endlessly, while others are laughing to the point it would annoy somebody….
 Just relax they’re just too eager to board a ship, you see almost all of us filipinos are first time ferry boat travelers.

-Boarding a vessel
+Boarding a ferry boat